 The IRSE professional examination provides one of the main routes to corporate membership of the Institution.
 It is designed to test candidates' knowledge of railway signal and telecommunications principles and practices and is modular in nature, to permit students to sit modules that are relevant to their particular subject specialism and experience.
 The examination is held in a number of centres around the world, generally on the first Saturday in October.
 Applicants must already be members of the Institution and all applications to sit the examination must be made by 30 June of that year.

 Before applying, you must gain endorsement from a Sponsor (an IRSE Fellow or Member) who is familiar with your abilities and experience, and considers you capable of passing your selected Exam modules.
-If you are taking modules of the Exam this year, you must first read the 2018 Exam Application Guidance document which will give you and your Sponsor clear instructions.
+If you are taking modules of the Exam this year, you must first read the Exam Application Guidance document which will give you and your Sponsor clear instructions.
 Once you have received written authority from the IRSE, you may complete the Online Application Form.
 Under no circumstances will applications be accepted without appropriate endorsement.
-If you have not registered to gain access to the members’ area already, click on the appropriate tab at the top of the home page and follow the simple instructions.
-Link to application form.
+If you have not registered to gain access to the members’ area already, click here.

 Module 1: Safety of Railway Signalling and Communications